kvas-it/europython2017/4-fighting-the-controls.md

 - Checklists (for normal operation and for emergency),
 - Communication, explain to another person what you're doing,
-- Stop.
+- Stop (at least for a short while).
 Doing nothing is sometimes better than doing random stuff in panic.

 # What can we do

 - We can adopt checklists,
-- Communicate explicitly,
+- Communicate explicitly and with the intention to improve our understanding of the situation,
-- Stop fighting the controls (in programming it's much more true than in piloting).
+- Stop fighting the controls (in programming it's much cheaper than in piloting).

 # Q/A